viktech/Writing/RegardingMyActions.md

 My actions showed deep disrespect towards you.
 I disregarded the specific guidelines you gave me, despite the fact that you delivered those guidelines in a courteous and amicable manner.

 Furthermore, through proxy, my actions and the events of that day reflect poorly on the Institute, and is a betrayal of the opportunity provided to me by IESI.
 I realize it is entirely possible that I will be removed from the program due to my actions.
-I take full responsibility and embrace the consequences of my actions.
+I take full responsibility and embrace the consequences of the decisions I have made.

 Finally, the fact that I proturbed a member of the community in such a way is unsettling and causes concern about the decisions I am making and the actions I am taking.
 I am practing the reflection and self-analysis that is required to make deep changes in myself.